 In recent weeks, lawmakers have begun lobbying administration officials to raise their military spending plan.
-Earlier in the day at the Reagan event, Defense Secretary Jim Mattis voiced support for the $733 billion mark, calling it critical for the continued recapitalization of the armed forces.
+Earlier in the day at the Reagan event, Defense Secretary Jim Mattis quoted from an op-ed by Republican congressional leaders advocating for the $733 billion mark, and added that stable and adequate funding is critical for the continued recapitalization of the armed forces.

 Work said that push will continue for months to come, but he remains unconvinced the president is really focused on the $700 billion number.

 But Jack Keane, former Army vice chief of staff and a current defense analyst with ties to the Trump administration, said he sees the figure as far more disconcerting than just a negotiating ploy.

 “I’m concerned that the director of OMB (Mick Mulvaney) is blowing in (Trump’s) ear that the deficit is mounting and defense has to take its share of the cuts,” Keane said.
 “And if we come in at $700 billion, there’s no growth in Army brigades, the Air Force goes backwards.”

 He called the president’s $700 billion target a serious risk, especially considering the president’s “tendency to think once he has made a decision, that it’s done.”